 Which airlines fly to Albania from the USA?

 • Lufthansa — via Frankfurt (FRA) or Munich (MUC).
-Available from JFK, EWR, BOS, ORD, MIA, LAX, SFO, IAD, DFW
+From JFK, EWR, BOS, ORD, MIA, LAX, SFO, IAD, DFW

 • Austrian Airlines — via Vienna (VIE).
 From JFK, EWR, IAD, ORD